josephsl/wintenApps/readme.md

 * This add-on requires Windows 10 21H1 (build 19043), Windows 11 21H2 (build 22000) or later.
 * Although installation is possible, this add-on does not support Windows Enterprise LTSC (Long-Term Servicing Channel) and Windows Server releases.
+* If Add-on Updater 22.08 or later is installed and background add-on updates is enabled, Windows App Essentials will not install at all on unsupported Windows releases.
 * Not all features from Windows Insider Preview builds will be supported.
 * Some add-on features are or will be part of NVDA screen reader.
 * For entries not listed below, you can assume that features are part of NVDA, no longer applicable as the add-on does not support unsupported Windows releases such as old Windows 10 versions, or changes were made to Windows and apps that makes entries no longer applicable.